noroutine/tobacco-bootstrap/doc/usage.md

 and custom code can all be included here.
 It includes some initial JS to help get you started.
 [About the JavaScript](js.md).

+### base.jsp

+Main page template.

+### navbar.jsp

+navbar.jsp includes the HTML code for application's navigation bar. navbar.jsp is included in base.jsp with help of Tiles.

 ### 404.jsp

 A helpful custom 404 to get you started.